eslint/eslint/docs/rules/no-undef-init.md

-# Disallow Initializing to undefined (no-undef-init)
+# no-undef-init

+Disallows initializing variables to `undefined`.

 In JavaScript, a variable that is declared and not initialized to any value automatically gets the value of `undefined`.
 For example: